Charter School - Amendments

 - Make sure an up-to-date version of Adobe Reader is downloaded and installed on your computer.

 - Save the file you are trying to open to your computer.

 - Open Adobe Reader, and use it to open the file.

 You can also right click on the saved file and select "Open With..." and select Adobe Reader to open the file instead.

-If you have any questions about the information on this page, contact the Division of Charter School Administration by email CharterSchools@tea.texas.gov or by phone (512) 463-9575.
+If you have any questions about the information on this page, contact the Charter School Authorizing and Administration Division by email CharterSchools@tea.texas.gov or by phone (512) 463-9575.